 After that, you can use

-cds lock-free containers safely without any synchronization.
+cds lock-free containers safely without any external synchronization.

-In some cases, you should work in a external thread.
+In some cases, you should work in an external thread.
 For example, your application is a plug-in for a server that calls your code in a thread that has been created by the server.
 In this case, you should use persistent mode of garbage collecting.
 In this mode, the thread attaches to the GC singleton only if it is not attached yet and never call detaching: